kaven276/noradle/README.md

 see [Introduction](http://docs.noradle.com/introduction.html) for more intro.

+see [Noradle's Goal](http://docs.noradle.com/NoradleGoal.html) to understand what noradle aim for.

 `cd ./demo && node server.js` will start demo server. or see ready demo server at http://unidialbook.com/demo.
 All noradle features are shown in demo app.